Politicians Who Destroy Confederate Symbols 'Should Be Lynched,' a Mississippi Lawmaker Says

 As of May 20, New Orleans has removed four monuments that commemorated the Confederacy from public view, but the statutes have not been destroyed.
 The city's mayor has defended the act, saying the city has moved to "correct" history.

-“We’re actually correcting history,” Landrieu recently told TIME.
+“We’re actually correcting history,” Mayor Mitch Landrieu recently told TIME.
 “Those monuments have never reflected the totality of who we are.”

 Oliver was not immediately available for further comment, but some of his fellow lawmakers have blasted the post calling it offensive and saying they were angered by it.